 - A letter from Easton, PA, another “safe” area where people fled

 - The country “above this town” (north of Easton) mostly evacuated for 50 miles, excepting only the neighborhood of the (Samuel and Nicholas) Dupuy’s, where five families stand their ground.
-That would be about to Dingman’s Ferry or perhaps a bit beyond.
+They’re referring to the settlements along the entire Delaware River from Water Gap to Port Jervis.

 - The people have chiefly fled into the Jerseys.
 Two affidavits are given in Sussex County, NJ, and some reports come from Hunterdon County, NJ.